bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/features/code-selection.md

 * `--ignore-models-re '^foobar$'` generates the code for everything except the models named **foobar**.
 * `--ignore-servers-re 'prod'` generates the code for everything except the servers that names contain a substring **prod**.

+## Encoding

-It's possible also to exclude the encoding package from the generation, use the `--no-encoding` cli flag for that.
+It's possible to exclude the encoding package from the generation, use the `--no-encoding` cli flag for that.